Comprehensive Eye Exams in Spokane & Spokane Valley

 - Pupil inspection: The patient’s pupils will be inspected for equal size and regular shape.
 Then the doctor tests how they react to light and objects at various distances.

-- Eye muscle health and mobility: Eye movement is checked in six directions (corresponding to the six extraocular muscles), as well as tracking a moving object (such as a pen).
+- Eye muscle health and mobility: Eye movement and alignment is evaluated, as well as tracking a moving object (such as a pen).

 - Visual field: The patient covers one eye at a time, and with the other eye gazing straight ahead, identifies objects in peripheral vision (often simply the number of fingers the doctor is showing.)